 Play Therapy is for children who have worries or muddles in their heads.
 Often, children (and older people) have a lot of mixed-up feelings.

 It might be that you are unhappy about things you have seen or that have happened to you, or that you have bad dreams or can’t sleep.
-Maybe you seem to be in trouble a lot and you don’t really know why, or you don’t feel like talking to people a lot of the time.
+Maybe you seem to be in trouble a lot, or you don’t feel like talking to people a lot of the time.
 The play therapist’s job is to help you understand these things better so that you can be in charge, and they can’t hurt you as much.
 Sometimes it’s hard to talk about your feelings so your play therapist will try to help you feel better without you having to explain things.
 That’s because children play their feelings better than they talk about them.

 What will happen?